novacrazy/scriptor/README.md

 ##Script

-A Script is the central part of this system.
+A Script is the central part of Scriptor.
 It represents a single executable script, and manages modules, file changes and cleanup of the script.
 It also takes care of injecting the extra values into `module` when compiled.

 #####`new Script(filename? : string, parent? : Module)` -> `Script`